ghastman/ENGL_W234/Project_3_Instructions.md

 ```

 ## Install Window Maker, Xterm and WDM
 Ubuntu server does not have a graphical user interface (GUI) so we need to install one.
-This will install a lot of other packages, so choose yes "Y" when asked.
+This will install a lot of other dependant packages, so choose yes "Y" when asked.
+When complete the Window Maker window manager, a NeXTSTEP clone that originated on the Amiga, will provide the GUI.
+The basic console is XTerm, along with several other tools that X Windows provides.
 ```
 sudo apt install wmaker xterm wdm
 ```